JeremiahKaren/35percent.github.io/boxpark.md

 Delancey only narrowly secured a resolution to approve their shopping centre application after three planning committee hearings.
 It must now get a further planning permission for the trader's temporary facility on Castle Square, before it can undertake any shopping centre redevelopment.

-We must ensure that the traders get the best possible deal, whatever happens; they need the temporary facility, but it must be better; if you would like to help achieve this, please submit the following objection - just fill out fields below and click 'Send Objection' button.
+We must ensure that the traders get the best possible deal, whatever happens; they need the temporary facility, but it must be better; if you would like to help achieve this, please submit the following objection - just fill out the fields below and click the _'Send Objection'_ button at the bottom.

 ## Object!
 <form id="form5" action="https://thirtyfivepercent.herokuapp.com/" method="post">